yingweiwo

 Toxicity Summary

-Isocarboxazid works by irreversibly blocking the action of a chemical substance known as monoamine oxidase (MAO) in the nervous system.
-MAO subtypes A and B are involved in the metabolism of serotonin and catecholamine neurotransmitters such as epinephrine, norepinephrine, and dopamine.
-Isocarboxazid, as a nonselective MAO inhibitor, binds irreversibly to monoamine oxidase–A (MAO-A) and monoamine oxidase–B (MAO-B).
-The reduced MAO activity results in an increased concentration of these neurotransmitters in storage sites throughout the central nervous system (CNS) and sympathetic nervous system.
-This increased availability of one or more monoamines is the basis for the antidepressant activity of MAO inhibitors.
+Iscarbazid works by irreversibly blocking the activity of a chemical in the nervous system called monoamine oxidase (MAO).
+MAO A and B subtypes are involved in the metabolism of serotonin and catecholamine neurotransmitters such as adrenaline, noradrenaline, and dopamine.
+As a non-selective MAO inhibitor, iscarbazid irreversibly binds to both MAO-A and MAO-B. Reduced MAO activity leads to increased concentrations of these neurotransmitters at their storage sites in the central nervous system (CNS) and sympathetic nervous system.
+The antidepressant activity of monoamine oxidase inhibitors (MAO inhibitors) is based on increasing the availability of one or more monoamines.

 Hepatotoxicity

-The pharmacokinetic profile of isocarboxazid have not been fully studied but it is suggested that its properties should be fairly similar to the ones of some analogs like phenelzine and tranylcypromine.
-These drugs present a very high protein binding percentage.
+The pharmacokinetic characteristics of isocarboxazid have not been fully studied, but it is speculated that its properties should be comparable to some analogues such as phenelzine.
+Trans-cyclopropylamine.
+These drugs have very high protein binding rates.

 References